NNLP-IL/NNLP-IL/README.md

 ## Why Is There a Need for a National Plan?
 NLP in Hebrew (and to a lesser extent also in Arabic) is left behind.
-The major breakthrough that will allow significant use has not yet been made, in scale, in NLP technologies in different outlines.
-The cost of fitting and customizing each use case on its own is very high.
+The major breakthrough that will allow significant use has not yet been made, the cost of fitting and customizing each use case on its own is very high.

 ### The Core Reasons
 * Hebrew and Arabic are difficult languages (rich in morphology), most of the technological development is with morphologically thin languages.
 * Modern language models require vast datasets.
 The accessible data in Hebrew is very limited.
-* Small market, there is no clear economic interest for the industry to invest in the development of NLP in Hebrew.
+* The industry's economic interest in investing in NLP in Hebrew (and to some extent also in Arabic) is limited compared to other common languages, since it is a relatively small market.

 ## Guiding Prinicples
 * Full use license for products and code for government ministries.
-* Public access without dependencies - for example on National NLP Github (open source MIT license).
+* Public access without dependencies - for example on National NLP Github (open source Apache license).
 * Involve end users in the definition and development process.

 ## Who's taking part?